Selena Quintanilla Beautifully Portrayed In The Netflix Series, Continues To Inspire The World

-Seeing her story come alive through Selena, the Netflix Original Series, has been such a joy to watch.
+Seeing her story come alive first through the movie and then through Selena, the Netflix Original Series, has been such a joy.

-- Creating heart drop earrings inspired by a set she wore to an awards ceremony
+- Heartdrop earrings inspired by a set she wore to an awards ceremony

 - Paper heart earrings, somewhat modeled after those same earrings

-- Creating a backdrop with paper flowers inspired by one of her iconic photos
+- A flower backdrop inspired by one of her iconic photos

-If you’d like to be the first to know when I add to this post, or publish a new post, sign up for my newsletter.
+If you’d like to be the first to know when this blog is updated, follow my Facebook Page:

-Apparently, I have an unpopular opinion, and I am unashamed of holding strong to said opinion.
+Apparently, I have an unpopular opinion, and I am unashamed of holding firm to said opinion.

 I LOVE SELENA, THE NETFLIX SERIES.